margaretmf/margaretmf.github.io/poetry.md

 ## Fighting for Independence ##
 Let go of the gun.
-let the reign of Truth and Love in.
+Let the reign of Truth and Love in.
 Fighting for Independence, where there is ground beneath my feet, trust, love, and joy in the depths of my soul, goodness that is greater than evil